As the Sun Set

 “Yes, I’m sure.
 He wanted to…” Pennie trailed off.

 She looked towards Ray.
-He was still a little shaken about what happened, which was to be expected considering Darkyn’s threat.
-Pennie knew that Ray would never accept the offer, no matter what Darkyn said about knowing Ray.
-However, he was still frightened by the man’s power.
+He was still a little shaken about what happened, which was probably why he was so quiet.
+Pennie’s mind wandered to Darkyn’s offer and threat.
+She knew that Ray would never accept the offer, which meant he would have to fight him some day.
+However, he still seemed frightened by the man’s power, to the point that he still trembled slightly.
+The thing that still scared Pennie was Darkyn’s claim about knowing Ray.

 “He just attacked us and disappeared,” Pennie lied.
 “It was quite strange.”